 This second image (image 2), 2-stops over exposed, preserved all of the shadow detail.
 No clipping on the left side of the histogram.

-Ok… so I’m looking for histograms that are just in the middle so that I don’t lose any highlights or shadows.
+Ok… so I’m looking for histograms in photography that are just in the middle so that I don’t lose any highlights or shadows.
 Is that right?